jasonalshamary/hungryadmin/content/pages/resume.rst

 Senior Systems Architect

+- Devise multiple methods by which to reduce mail spam and decrease associated billing expenses.

-- Create custom Datadog plugins to report additional information on mulitple services to provide additional actionable insights.
+- Create custom Datadog plugins to report additional information on mulitple services to provide actionable insights.

 - Improve and refine monitoring throughout the environment resulting in fewer false alarms, as well as more accurate and detailed alarms.